mozaik-association/mozaik/docs/2Structure_module.md

 An instance is a governance entity responsible for the management of specific functions or activities.
 It may be composed of elected or appointed members, and is responsible for making important decisions for the organisation.

 Instances are always linked to a name and to a power level.
 They can also be linked to a parent instance, in order to create a hierarchical structure.

+For example:

-For example, the Province of East Flanders in Belgium is the parent instance of the city of Ghent.
+The Province of East Flanders in Belgium is the parent instance of the city of Ghent.

-In the internal structure of the party, The instance of Antwerp has the district of Antwerp as its parents.
+In the internal structure of the party, the internal instance of Antwerp may be linked to a parent level 'District of Antwerp'.

 <figure markdown>